An important decision to make before starting a shortcode text marketing campaign is deciding between a Shared shortcode and a Dedicated shortcode.

 How does that work in a text messaging platform like CallHub?

-When you set up an SMS Opt-in campaign with a shortcode and a keyword, people can text that keyword to your shortcode and be automatically added to your phonebook.
+When you set up an SMS Opt-in campaign with a shortcode and a keyword, people can text that keyword to your shortcode and be automatically added to your contact list.

 You can then set up an SMS Broadcast campaign to send out messages to your contacts from your shortcode.
 Simple.

 Unlike normal 10 digit phone numbers, there are some rules and regulations that apply to the usage of shortcodes, which are laid out in the CTIA shortcode rulebook and by wireless carriers.